enkidevs/curriculum/tech-interviews/tech-interviews-core/behavioral-interview-prep/practice-your-intro.md

 ---
 ## Content

-Almost always the first questions you'll get in a tech interview will be something like:
+Almost always, the first questions you'll get in a tech interview will be something like:

 *"Tell me about your journey so far.
 How did you get interested in coding, and why is this role a good fit for you?"*

 This is a chance for you to tell your story.
-But since you won't have a lot of time, you must be clear and *to the point*!
+But since you won't have much time, you must be clear and *to the point*!

 > 💡 You want the intro to feel natural and genuine.
 Practice by writing it out or saying it to a friend.